Hesperian Health Guides

 See Vaccines (in development) for a list of recommended vaccinations and a schedule of when they should be given.

 Be sure your children get all the vaccinations they need.

 Other ways to protect the health of children

 - Protect children’s teeth by brushing.
 Do not give them a lot of candies, sweets, or sweetened drinks.
 See more on these "junk foods".

 - Breastfeed.
 When you give other foods and drinks, use a clean cup or spoon, not bottles and nipples which are difficult to keep clean.

-- Do not let children who are sick or have sores, scabies, lice, or ringworm share beds with other children or use the same clothing or towels.
+- Do not let children who are sick or have sores, eye infections, scabies, lice, or ringworm share beds with other children or use the same clothing or towels.
 Treat children quickly for these infections that spread easily from child to child.

 - Use bed nets to keep out mosquitoes.
 Clean up any puddles or water that does not move so mosquitoes cannot breed.
 Cover open doors and windows with screens.

 - Keep pigs, dogs, and chickens — and the germs they carry — out of the house.